 We are receiving, manufacturing, and shipping orders, and we are carefully monitoring our supply chain.
 Key suppliers are also continuing operation and are shipping us the materials we need.
-Our business continues to be strong.
-The phone numbers and email addresses that you use to contact our sales team are all working, regardless of our locations.
-Our telephone decision tree is not working correctly for some of our employees working at home.
+Our business continues to be strong and sales are improving.
+Our sales staff is now back in the office but maintaining social distancing.
 Please use our website contacts (click here) to find the direct line of the person you need to reach.
-We are still ready to accept your quotes and orders, but communication may be a bit slower.
+As always, we are ready to accept your quotes and orders.

 Health and Safety

 We are continuing to take precautions to keep our employees safe.
 We maintain regular communication with the Henry County Health Department.
 We are adhering to their guidance and CDC recommendations, as well as Indiana Governor Eric Holcomb’s recommendations for reopening and conducting business.
 Here are some other actions we have taken:

 - We continue to prefer to conduct meetings through teleconference, with face-to-face meetings limited to less than 15 people.
 Tables and chairs have been removed from conference rooms and the remaining furniture spread out to ensure that social distancing continues.
 Business travel remains limited to local, 1-day travel only.

 - We continue to provide masks upon request to all employees and encourage their use both on and off the premises.

 - We have increased our cleaning and sanitizing practices, both through increased hours for the custodial staff and designated sanitizing time for employees to clean their own work areas.

 - Visitors remain restricted and are limited to scheduled visits with fewer than 10 visitors with no access to areas outside meeting rooms (very limited plant tours at this time).

 - Truck drivers are required to remain in their vehicles during pickup and delivery.